 Click here for a map and background to this page.

-In Europe, click here for some language history, this was the Greek, then the Latin alphabet with 26 characters and diacritics (accents) over the top of certain vowels to assist with pronunciation.
+In Europe, this became the Latin alphabet with its 26 characters, and with French and Spanish having diacritics (accents) over the tops of certain letters to assist with pronunciation.
 English, a little more "lazily", or perhaps "Kiss" — Keep it Simple stupid, refused to add those diacritics.

 In the Ottoman Empire in the Middle East where Turkish was the common language and Arabic was the language of the Koran and prayer, communication before 1926 was a Turkish variation on the Perso-Arabic script.
 In 1926 Turkey changed to a Latin based alphabet, adding some additional letters.